Pabst Blue Ribbon Named 'The Official Exclusive Beer Partner' For Slamball's 2024 And 2025 Seasons

+(MENAFN- Market Press Release) February 1, 2024 9:45 am - The New Partnership Presents Summer Series Dunk Contest and Special Year-round Consumer Activations for Fans

-(MENAFN- ForPressRelease) SlamBall, the fast-paced, gravity-defying sport that combines elements of basketball, football, hockey and acrobatics co-founded by Mike Tollin and Mason Gordon, announced today that Pabst Blue Ribbon has been named 'The Official Exclusive Beer Partner' for the worldwide 2024 and 2025 seasons.
+SlamBall, the fast-paced, gravity-defying sport that combines elements of basketball, football, hockey and acrobatics co-founded by Mike Tollin and Mason Gordon, announced today that Pabst Blue Ribbon has been named "The Official Exclusive Beer Partner" for the worldwide 2024 and 2025 seasons.
 Pabst Blue Ribbon will become the title sponsor of the SlamBall Summer Series Dunk Contest and will work with SlamBall to build out special year-round consumer activations, with more details to be unveiled in the coming weeks.

 Dates and details for SlamBall: Series 7, which will be held this summer, as well as potential domestic and international touring events for early and mid 2024, are currently being finalized.